Hello, my name is Kent Weakley. My love affair with photography started a long time ago. And, “YES”, I will do crazy things to make a photo.

 - I have endless admiration and respect for people who are passionate about what they do, regardless of career (gourmet chef or garbage collector)

-- I was raised in a town of 300 people surrounded by cornfields, in Illinois
+- I was raised in a town of less than 300 people surrounded by cornfields, in Illinois

 - I couldn’t carry a beat, if my life depended on it.

 - I played the bass drum in my high school marching band (we were State Champions)

 - I can drive 1,000 a day for a week straight, if there’s the chance of one good photo at the end

 - I love teaching people photography!